tymyrddin/purple/source/docs/lantern/dilemma/metrics/districts.md

 | Cockbill Street     | Very Low | Very High  | Very Low       | Low (Vimes proxy) | 20 (in city), 80 (in Vimes) | Proud; won't complain; Vimes is their real government                                     |
 | River Ankh          | N/A      | N/A        | Very Low       | Medium            | N/A                         | No residents, but affects all districts; symbolic heart                                   |

-## How District Metrics Interact with Global Metrics
+## Interactions with City-wide metrics

 | Global Metric       | District Interaction                                                                                                                                   |
 |---------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------|